scikit-bio/scikit-bio/doc/README.md

 Finally, you will need to install bipy.

-**IMPORTANT:** The documentation will be built for whatever version of bipy is *currently installed* on your system (i.e., the version imported by
+**Important:** The documentation will be built for whatever version of bipy is *currently installed* on your system (i.e., the version imported by
 ```import bipy```).
 This may not match the code located in this repository.
 You
 will need to either install this version of bipy somewhere (e.g., in a